 - 2 tablespoons Light Brown Sugar - A good habit to make when baking with brown sugar is to pack it down when measuring to press out any air pockets so you get an accurate measurement.

-- ¼ tablespoon Baking Powder - Because this cake has no eggs, baking powder is necessary.
+- ¼ teaspoon Baking Powder - Because this cake has no eggs, baking powder is necessary.

 - 1 pinch Salt - Just a tiny bit to help balance flavors.